abdearec/contacts-kepper-finale/README.md

 "jwtsecret": "write here your code secret"
 }

-you need to get your mongoURI to connect your Backend Nodejs with your mongodb database. jwtsecret : if you dont know what is jwt you need to google it ;)
+you need to get your mongoURI to connect your Backend Nodejs with your mongodb database from AtlasCloud for Mongodb or Mongodb in Your server or cloud ... jwtsecret : if you dont know what is jwt you need to google it ;)

 For information: